Where to Ski in Scotland

 Glencoe Mountain

 The best place to ski in Scotland for seasoned skiers and snowboarders is definitely Glencoe Mountain – especially if you’re looking for exhilarating terrain with breathtaking views.
-Known for having some of the greatest scenery in all of Scotland, it’s located on Rannoch Moor, with the twenty-some runs down Meall A’Bhuiridh Massif including both the longest and the steepest in the UK.
-Many ski fanatics will call it a must-visit destination, but there’s also a lesser-known but large plateau area perfect for learners and taking lessons on skis or a board.
+Known for having some of the most incredible scenery in all of Scotland, it’s located on Rannoch Moor, with the twenty-some runs down Meall A’Bhuiridh Massif including both the longest and the steepest in the UK.
+Many ski enthusiasts will call it a must-visit destination, but there’s also a lesser-known, yet large plateau area perfect for learners and those taking lessons on skis or a board.
 Because Glencoe holds the Scottish snow-holding record, you can often visit until late April or even May for an off-season run.

 When Glencoe first opened in 1956, it was known as White Corries and was the first commercial ski area in Scotland.
 Its popularity has much to do with the stunning views of Buchaille Etive Mor, but its reputation is well deserved.
 Guests will often return again and again, and camp or stay at one of the on-site micro lodges.